 For example, the CDC recently supported a series of programs employing telehealth in rural communities to improve outcomes in areas like stroke care and cardiac rehabilitation, diabetes management, epilepsy management, and tobacco cessation.

 Telehealth is also reducing barriers in the prescription drug space.
 Platforms like Dr. B let you access the medications you need from your home via a convenient digital consultation.
 Whether you choose this route due to a lack of qualified providers in your area or simply for convenience, our consultations provide the same standard of care you’d expect from an in-person doctor’s appointment.

 Dr. B was founded as a free Covid-19 vaccine waitlist with healthcare equity at the center of our mission.
-Now, we’re providing consultations for Paxlovid prescriptions for free to qualifying patients in New York, California, and Florida with plans to expand to other states in the coming weeks.
+Now, we’re providing online consultations for Covid-19 antivirals as the first of many everyday prescriptions.